National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 :::

 * **Data Liaison**:
   Good morning!
-I've started digging into existing concept sets for anemia and found one potential option.
+I've started browsing existing concept sets for anemia and found one potential option.
 * **Subject Matter Expert**:
-  Good morning!
   That's great.
-  Let's take a look at it.
+  Let's take a look.
-* **DL** *pulls up concept set for anemia*:
+* **DL** _pulls up concept set for anemia_:
   This is one that's out there.
   It uses the parent SNOMED CT Code [271737000](https://athena.ohdsi.org/search-terms/terms/439777).
 * **SME**: